LukeShortCloud/rootpages/src/virtualization/kubernetes.rst

    -  Node = Manage attributes of worker nodes.
    -  PersistentVolume = Manage persistent and stateful volumes.
 PersistentVolumeClaims can be created from this object.
    -  ResourceQuota = Manage resource allocations and limits.
-   -  ServiceAccount = Manage Kubernetes accounts used by Pods.
+   -  ServiceAccount = Manage Kubernetes accounts that are used by automation tools (not humans).

 -  flowcontrol.apiserver.k8s.io